TwinFan/XPMP2/docs/Matching.md

 Aircraft / airline / livery combinations available for the user are listed in the `xsb_aircraft.txt` files in the user's CSL model folders.
+[See here](XSBAircraftFormat.html) for the format of that file and how it defines the Aircraft / airline / livery information.
+The Aircraft type determines a lot of technical aspects like "has rotor" or Wake Turbulence Category etc., which are looked up from files like `Doc8643.txt`.
-XPMP2 reads all of these files into a cache when your plugin calls `XPMPLoadCSLPackage`, i.e. typically at startup.
+XPMP2 reads all of the CSL model information and other reference inforomation into a cache when your plugin calls `XPMPLoadCSLPackage`, i.e. typically at startup.

 Procedure
 --